 - Whether the warrant is subject to any pending litigation.

-Completed Expungement Request Forms and supporting documentation may be returned to email@example.com or via mail to:
+Completed Expungement Request Forms and supporting documentation may be submitted to firstname.lastname@example.org or by mail:

 Indiana Department of Revenue

 P.O.
 Box 6031

 Indianapolis, IN 46206-6031